camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 1. Download the Camunda web application that contains the web applications from our Maven Artifactory.
     Alternatively, switch to the private repository for the enterprise version (credentials from license required).
-    * For [WildFly / JBoss EAP 8](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-wildfly/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-wildfly-$PLATFORM_VERSION.war`.
+    * https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-wildfly/ - the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-wildfly-$PLATFORM_VERSION.war`.
-    * For [JBoss EAP 7](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-jboss/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-jboss-$PLATFORM_VERSION.war`.
 2. Optionally, you may change the context path to which the application will be deployed (default is `/camunda`).
     Edit the file `WEB-INF/jboss-web.xml` in the war file and update the `context-root` element accordingly.
 3. Copy the war file to `$WILDFLY_HOME/standalone/deployments`.